ricohapi/theta-plugins/plugins/com.ricoh360.hdrDng/README.md

 ## How to Launch Plugin

 Swipe left on the shooting screen of the THETA X to display the plugin selection screen, then tap “HDR-DNG”.
-For more details, please refer to [THETA Support](https://support.theta360.com/en/manual/x/content/menu-plugin.html).
+For more details, please refer to [here](https://support.theta360.com/en/manual/x/content/menu-plugin.html).

 ![image](assets/plugin_1_launch.png)